nalingia/laravel-repositories/README.md

 ## Change log
-Please, see CHANGELOG for more information about what has changed recently.
+Please, see [CHANGELOG](CHANGELOG.md) for more information about what has changed recently.

 ## Contributing
-Please, see CONTRIBUTING for details.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Testing
+Coming soon!

 ## License
+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.